 Also wipe their bellies.
 Since we have such little guys, their undersides can often come in contact with deicers and other bad things.

 When you think about electric blankets, you probably think about those ugly, bulky monstrosities that old grannies use to stay warm at night.
 There are actually products that are made specifically for keeping pets warm when it is frigid outside.
 Placing this blanket on top of a bed that has been fitted with an additional padding is the perfect way to show your chihuahua you love them.

-Indoor pee pads and patches are ideal if you live in an area that is particularly rough during the winter.
+Indoor pee pads and real grass patches are ideal if you live in an area that is particularly rough during the winter.
 Instead of letting the dog go out into the yard alone or walking them through the neighborhood, you can let them use the bathroom indoors.
 The only downside to this is that you will have to be vigilant and clean up after them right away, or your home will smell less than pleasant.